-In addition, after the Settlement Date, we will pay, or cause to be paid, a cash payment (the "Broker Consent Fee") of up to 6.375% of the Aggregate Principal Balance of the Consent Fee Qualifying Shares to our dealer manager, which it will then pay to the broker-dealer for which the Consenting Holder of the Consent Fee Qualifying Shares is a current client, so long as (i) the dealer manager has an agreement in place with such broker-dealer to permit payment of the Broker Consent Fee, which is inclusive of the suggested commission to the registered representative and a broker-dealer reallowance, and (ii) we receive a duly completed and executed Participating Broker Certification from such broker-dealer (the "Participating Brokers").
+In addition, after the Settlement Date, we will pay, or cause to be paid, a cash payment (the "Broker Consent Fee") of up to 6.375% of the Aggregate Principal Balance of the Consent Fee Qualifying Shares to our dealer manager, which it will then pay to the broker-dealer for which the Consenting Holder of the Consent Fee Qualifying Shares is a current client, so long as (i) the dealer manager has an agreement in place with such broker-dealer to permit payment of the Broker Consent Fee, which is inclusive of the suggested commission to the registered representative and a broker-dealer reallowance, and (ii) we receive a duly completed and executed Participating Broker Certification from such broker-dealer (the "Participating Brokers") within ten business days of the Expiration Time.
 A copy of the form of Participating Broker Certification is filed as an exhibit to the registration statement of which this joint consent solicitation statement and prospectus forms a part.
 We expect to pay, or cause to be paid, 3.0% of the Aggregate Principal Balance of the Consent Fee Qualifying Shares to the Participating Brokers as registered representative commissions and an additional broker-dealer reallowance of 0.375% of the Aggregate Principal Balance of the Consent Fee Qualifying Shares promptly after the Settlement Date.
-We expect to pay (i) an additional 1.5% of the Aggregate Principal Balance of the Consent Fee Qualifying Shares to Participating Brokers as registered representative commissions promptly after the first anniversary of the Settlement Date, if the Consenting Holder continues to hold the Consent Fee Qualifying Shares (or shares issued in exchange for such shares) on the first anniversary of the Settlement Date, and (ii) an additional 1.5% of the Aggregate Principal Balance of the Consent Fee Qualifying Shares to Participating Brokers as registered representative commissions promptly after the second anniversary of the Settlement Date if the Consenting Holder continues to hold the Consent Fee Qualifying Shares (or shares issued in exchange for such shares) on the second anniversary of the Settlement Date.
+We expect to pay (i) an additional 1.5% of the Aggregate Principal Balance of the Consent Fee Qualifying Shares to Participating Brokers as registered representative commissions promptly after the first anniversary of the Settlement Date, if the Consenting Holder continues to hold the Consent Fee Qualifying Shares (or shares issued in exchange for such shares) on the first anniversary of the Settlement Date and we receive a duly completed and executed Participating Broker Certification from such Participating Broker within ten business days of such first anniversary, and (ii) an additional 1.5% of the Aggregate Principal Balance of the Consent Fee Qualifying Shares to Participating Brokers as registered representative commissions promptly after the second anniversary of the Settlement Date if the Consenting Holder continues to hold the Consent Fee Qualifying Shares (or shares issued in exchange for such shares) on the second anniversary of the Settlement Date and we receive a duly completed and executed Participating Broker Certification from such Participating Broker within ten business days of such second anniversary.